Updated on 16 June 2021. Estimated reading time: over 12 minutes

 New Aadhaar amendments were passed in July 2019.

-According to the German DW website, a Personal Data Protection (PDP) legislation is to be passed by 2021 with similarities with the EU's GDPR and Californian CCPA (November 2020).
+According to the German DW website, Personal Data Protection (PDP) legislation will be passed by 2021, similar to the E.U.'s GDPR and Californian CCPA (November 2020).

 There's no validated legal text as far as now (06 June 2021.)